spring-projects/spring-ai/README.md

 On our march to release 1.0.0 M1 we have made several breaking changes.
 Apologies, it is for the best!

+**(22.25.2024)**

+Vector stores that have a schema are now *not* initialized by default.
+As is the convention with other Spring projects that rely on a schema, you must opt into allowing Spring to create a schema for you.
+A new configuration property named `initialize-schema` has been introduced, with `false` being the default value.
+Check the documentation section for your vector store's configuration properties for the full syntax.
+The following vector stores have been impacted by this change

+* Azure AI Search
+* Chroma
+* Elasticsearch
+* SAP Hana
+* Milvus
+* MongoDB
+* Neo4j
+* PGVector
+* Pinecone
+* Qdrant
+* Redis
+* Weaviate

 **(22.05.2024)**

 A major change was made that took the 'old' `ChatClient` and moved the functionality into `ChatModel`.
 The 'new' `ChatClient` now takes an instance of `ChatModel`.
 This was done do support a fluent API for creating and executing prompts in a style similar to other client classes in the Spring ecosystem, such as `RestClient`, `WebClient`, and `JdbcClient`.
 Refer to the [JavaDoc](https://docs.spring.io/spring-ai/docs/1.0.0-SNAPSHOT/api/) for more information on the Fluent API, proper reference documentation is coming shortly.